Opening Hours & Facilities

 The Botany Aquatic Centre sprawls across 3 hectares and boasts a 50m Olympic Pool, a 22m learners and a shaded and fenced toddlers pool.
 The Centre also has two 90m water slides, a café and a fully enclosed outdoor function area plus electric BBQs with picnic tables and chairs.

 The Centre is located on the corner of Myrtle Street and Jasmine Street in Botany.
 It is open each year from October to April.
 During the season the pool is open from 6.00am to 6.00pm, however, when daylight savings begins it closes at 7.00pm.

-Botany Aquatic Centre will be closing for the season on the 23rd April 2017.
+Botany Aquatic Centre will be closing for the Season on Sunday the 29th of April 2018.

 WATERSLIDES ARE CLOSED FOR THE REST OF THE SEASON

 Family 2 x adults and 2 x children $19.00

 Adult Concession passes of 20 $106.00 normally $130.00

 Child Concession passes of 20 $74.00 normally $90.00

 The Pool Café is open when the Aquatic Centre is open between October to April.
 It opens at 8am and closes each day at 4pm providing refreshments for patrons visiting the pool and waterslides.